CraigStuntz/CraigStuntz.github.io/posts/2023-09-21-building-a-synthesizer-7.markdown

 Why?
 A passive mixer is just a voltage divider in disguise.
 And it's not much of a disguise.
-A voltage divider with one input connected to ground is a voltage divider, whereas the same circuit with the same input entirely disconnected is just a single resistor.
+A voltage divider with one input connected to ground is a regular voltage divider, whereas the same circuit with the same input entirely disconnected is just a single resistor.
 End users of your mixer will not expect this behavior.

-Still, you will sometimes see passive mixers advertised as "summing mixers" and all sorts of audio fairy dust attributed to them, at a price.
+Still, you will sometimes see passive mixers advertised as "summing mixers" and all sorts of audio fairy dust attributed to them, at a high price.

 ### "Active" Mixers (with Scare Quotes)